nxarch/nest-nguniversal/README.md

 ### Custom Render Endpoint

-If you chose to use your own implementation for the route where the Angular app is going to be rendered and returned make sure to implement a Controller accordingly.
+If you chose to use your own implementation for the route where the Angular app is going to be rendered and returned make sure to implement a Controller accordingly.<br>
+Make sure to include the controller in your module.

 ```ts
 export class RenderController {